castelao/CoTeDe/README.rst

 Quick howto
 ___________

-First load the CTD data
+To evaluate the records of a profile:

+        import cotede.qc
-|    pqc = cotede.qc.fProfileQC('example.cnv')
+        pqc = cotede.qc.fProfileQC('example.cnv')

-The keys() will give you the data loaded from the CTD, simillar to the output from the seabird.fCNV

-|    pqc.keys()
+To see the temperature records of the primary sensor:

+        pqc['temperature']

-To see one of the read variables listed on the previous step
+To see the flags of all tests applied on the secondary sensor of salinity:

-|    pqc['temperature']

-The flags are stored at pqc.flags and is a dictionary, being one item per variable evaluated.
-For example, to see the flags for the secondary salinity instrument, just do

-|    pqc.flags['salinity2']
+        pqc.flags['salinity2']

-or for a specific test

-|    pqc.flags['salinity2']['gradient']

-To evaluate a full set of profiles at once, use the class ProfileQCCollection, like:
+To evaluate a full set of profiles at once, like all profiles from a cruise, use the class ProfileQCCollection, like:

-|    dataset = ProfileQCCollection('/path/to/data/', inputpattern=".*\.cnv")
+        dataset = ProfileQCCollection('/path/to/data/', inputpattern=".*\.cnv")
-|    dataset.flags['temperature'].keys()
+        dataset.flags['temperature'].keys()

-The class cotede.qc.ProfileQCed is equivalent to the cotede.qc.ProfileQC, but it already mask the non approved data (flag != 1).
-Another it can also be used like:

-|    from seabird import cnv
-|    data = cnv.fCNV('example.cnv')
-|
-|    import cotede.qc
-|    ped = cotede.qc.ProfileQCed(data)

-Check the example notebooks: http://nbviewer.ipython.org/github/castelao/CoTeDe/tree/master/docs/notebooks/
+Check the notebooks galery for more examples and functionalities: http://nbviewer.ipython.org/github/castelao/CoTeDe/tree/master/docs/notebooks/

 Support and Documentation
 -------------------------